srranjithmca/CodeFullstackExcercise/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Download the sourcecode to local

+Open the folder in visual studio code

+Use Npm install for node dependencies

+Type ng server application will launch